futomi/node-beacon-scanner/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.1.0 (2018-07-14)
+  * Supported the Eddystone-UID of [Kontakt](https://kontakt.io/).
+The [spec of the Eddystone-UID](https://github.com/google/eddystone/tree/master/eddystone-uid) defines that the packet size is 20 bytes (the last 2 bytes are RFU).
+But the size of the packet form Kontakt device is 18 bytes.
 * v0.0.3 (2018-06-24)
   * Fixed a bug that an exception was thrown when an unknown packet came.
 * v0.0.2 (2017-09-15)